by Martin Maenza

 “Woman?
 What woman?”

 “That’s the odd part.
 She called herself Green Lantern, but she didn’t look like any Green Lantern I’d ever met.
-She wore a long hooded cape of dark green with black symbols along the trim.
+She wore a long, hooded cape of dark green with black symbols along the trim.
 And in her hand, she carried a curved hook of a wooden staff with a Chinese lantern hanging from the end.
-The lantern glowed of green light, so I guess that’s how she derived her name.
+The lantern glowed with green light, so I guess that’s how she derived her name.

 “She said she wasn’t from our world and wouldn’t be able to be here for very long, but she was compelled to visit my grave.
 She claimed that she was put on the Earth to give the dead one last wish, to allow them to rise up from their graves to perform one final task so they might lie peacefully in their final resting place.” (*)

 [(*) Editor’s note: For the story of how this Green Lantern appears on Earth-1, see Justice League of America: Off on a Tangent.]

 Dawn shook her head.
 “You’re putting me on, right?”